CanonicalLtd/maas-docs/en/intro-new.md

 detailed information.

 !!!
 Note:
-    Note that the resource-pool feature has been backported to MAAS 2.4 and is available in MAAS 2.4.1.
+    The resource-pool feature has been backported to MAAS 2.4 and is available in MAAS 2.4.1.

 ## ESXi deployment